 - 1 clove garlic, roughly chopped

-- 28 ounce can of tomatoes (diced or whole)
+- 1 can (28 ounce) no salt added tomatoes (diced or whole)

 - 1 teaspoon dried basil

-- Blend all ingredients in blender until combined and no large chunks remain.
+- Blend all ingredients in blender until combined and fairly smooth.
+Sauce should not be completely smooth but with no large chunks remaining.

-- Pour into a large heavy saucepan or a deep skillet and simmer partially covered over medium heat for about 30 minutes, stirring occasionally or until reduced and thickened.
-If desired, in the last five minutes, add chia seeds for some great added nutrition.
+- Pour sauce into a large heavy saucepan or a deep skillet.
+Over medium low heat, simmer sauce, partially covered and stirring occasionally, for about 30 minutes, or until reduced and thickened.